Do you wish to live a life that is more fully aligned with the betterment of life for all human beings and the Earth itself?

 Study with Lama Karma Chötso and learn simple trainings in mindfulness to progress more swiftly on the spiritual path.
 Learn why in Buddhism, having compassion for oneself and all sentient beings is the cornerstone of what makes an awakened warrior.

-Offered as 2 satsangs (subject to change)
+Offered as 2 satsangs and 2 workshops (subject to change)

 What is Bodhichitta?
 What is the path of the Bodhisattva and why should you pursue it?